 St. Monica's as Part of Modern Britain

-In June 2014, David Cameron emphasised the important role that British values can play in education.
+One of our previous prime ministers, David Cameron emphasised the important role that British values can play in education.
 Further, how well a school promotes such values is an aspect of Ofsted's inspection framework.
 The Government set out its definition of British Values in the 2011 Prevent Strategy.

 British Values are promoted in so much of what we do, not least during our Religious Education, school assemblies, and Social and Emotional Aspects of Learning (SEAL).
 Our school values are integral to our Vision and Mission Statements.